Understanding Your Cat’s Needs

 The behaviors of indoor cats are not all that different to those of outdoor cats, nor those of their larger, more wild relatives.

+Outdoor cats (small and big) commonly climb trees or fences to get a good vantage point (or to escape an ‘enemy’), or run in to bushes to get a low-lying, safe hiding place.
+We often see them drinking in many different locations, from a wide range of water sources.
 The sleeping behaviors of outdoor cats are very similar to indoor cats.
 That is, long periods of sleep broken up by periods of hunting and climbing.
 Cats — regardless of whether they are primarily indoors, or both indoors and outdoors — are crepuscular.
 This means that cats are most active at dawn and dusk, a time that is ideal for hunting.

 Despite these similarities, indoor cats without some additional enrichment become very prone to lying around the home rather than carrying out the natural chase and hunt behaviors often displayed by outdoor cats.